Xiamen Air launching Belgrade flight feasibility study

 Xiamen Air further added, “We agreed to expand our communication with the goal of growing cooperation between Fujian and Serbia in trade, tourism and other fields.
 We will conduct a detailed assessment on the feasibility of opening nonstop flights and continue to promote exchanges between our two airlines and airports”.
 Currently, Xiamen Air’s only destinations in Europe are Amsterdam and Paris, with the carrier also a joint venture partner with both Air France and KLM.
 China Southern Airlines, which is the country’s largest carrier, and launched its own flights to Belgrade earlier this week, is a majority stakeholder in Xiamen Air.

 With a fleet of 170 aircraft and 100 destinations, the carrier operates an extensive network in Far East and southeast Asia.
-In addition to its two European destinations, it also serves Doha in the Middle East, Sydney and Melbourne in Australia, as well as New York, Los Angeles and Montreal in North America.
+In addition to its two European destinations, it also serves Doha in the Middle East, Sydney and Melbourne in Australia, as well as New York, Los Angeles and Vancouver in North America.
 Besides Xiamen, in has a base in Fujian’s capital of Fuzhou.
 Fujian Province, of which Xiamen is also a part of, is home to Zijin Mining and Zijin Copper, which are Serbia’s two largest exporting companies, operating mines in the country.
 Out of the 21 European states that boast flights to mainland China, Serbia will next month be ranked sixteenth in terms of available seat capacity to the country, ahead of Poland, the Czech Republic, Belarus, Ireland and Luxembourg.
 Russia, Germany and Italy continue to have the most capacity to China on the continent.

 Comments